 Several of the points above apply to first-come-first-served campgrounds in Yellowstone.
 However, reasons for setting spots aside vary depending on the campground.

-If your favorite campground is fully booked, then it’d be a good idea to ask if they have any sites set aside for walk ups.
+If your favorite campground is fully booked, then it’d be a good idea to ask if they have any sites set aside for walk-ups.

-How Do These Walk Up Campgrounds Work?
+How Do These Walk-Up Campgrounds Work? – All About Walk-Up Campgrounds

-A walk up campground will show up as FF or W on Recreation.gov.
+A walk-up campground will show up as FF or W on Recreation.gov.
 When you see this, you don’t need to call ahead to let them know you’re coming.
 Just show up!

 You might see something like this on the website: